--Every day before breakfast, I use a tiny little ball with ridges in it (called a “Beastie Ball” and made by the same folks who make the Rumble Roller).
-I roll each foot for about one minute, and then roll the outside of each hip for about one minute.
+- Daily: Every morning, I use a tiny little ball with ridges in it (called a Beastie Ball), and I roll each foot for 60 seconds, and then roll the outside of each hip for another 60 seconds.
 Why these sections?
 I know from experience that the bottom of my feet and the outside of my hips are the two areas of my body that get the tightest when I'm in training, so I prioritize hitting those every day, and it makes a night and day difference.

 3. Topical Treatments

 Truth be told, about once a week some beauty or healthcare company sends me some fancy bottle of some new magical potion or lotion that is supposed to instantly make soreness and injuries vanish.

 Not only do many of these creams, lotions, and topical treatments contain unhealthy active ingredients, but they simply don't seem to work for me at all.

 So what does actually work?
 Here's what's been effective for me in terms of topical treatments for muscle soreness and injuries: